bobgilmore/githooks/README.md

 ### Conditional Checks ###
 Conditional checks may be controversial or inappropriate for some projects, and so can be deactivated via `git config`.

-They are configured to be as strict as possible, and include instructions for turning them off on a project-wide or machine-wide basis.
+They are always to be as strict as possible out-of-the-box, and include instructions for turning them off on a project- or user-wide basis.

 1. Check the syntax of Ruby files using ruby -c.
-    * In some circumatances (i.e., old Mac OS X versions), an app may use an old version of git that cannot handle newer syntax, such as the Ruby 1.9 "JS" hash syntax.
+	* In some circumstances (i.e., old Mac OS X versions), an app may use an old version of git that can't handle newer syntax, such as the Ruby 1.9 "JS" hash syntax.
 This will result in bogus flags.
-    * Run `git config hooks.checkrubysyntax false` in a project directory to deactivate the check.
 2. Prevent changes to `.ruby-version` (and `.rbenv-version`).
 	* In my experience, those files are committed *accidentally* (by developers who changed them locally with no intention of committing the changes) far more often then they are committed intentionally.
 	* In my opinion, you should leave this alone and simply make a `--no-verify` commit when necessary.
 (See below.)
-    * If you insist on deactivating the check, run `git config hooks.allow-ruby-version-change true` in a project directory.
+3. Several "house style" issues for my employer
-3. Ensure that there are no spaces after `[` and `(`, or before `]` and `)`.
+	1. Ensure that there are no spaces after `[` and `(`, or before `]` and `)`.
-    * This is house style for several projects.
-    * Run `git config hooks.require-strict-paren-spacing false` in a project directory to always allow it.
+	2. RSpec-Related:
+		1. Prefer `should` over `is_expected.to`
+		2. Prefer `allow(foo).to receive` and `expect(foo).to have_received` over `expect(foo).to have_received`.
+		3. Prefer `should eq` over `should ==`

 Bypassing the Checks
 --------------------
-Call git commit with the `--no-verify flag` to ignore all of these checks.
+Pass the `--no-verify` flag to  `git commit` to ignore all of these checks.

 There's no way to turn off individual checks (other than the "conditional" ones mentioned above).
-That's why this script goes to pains to display *all* errors, rather than just the first one.
-If you want to throw the `--no-verify` flag, you should clean up your code to the point where the **only** errors are the ones you feel safe ignoring, **then** throw the flag.
+That's why this script goes to pains to display *all* errors, rather than just the first one it encounters.

+If you want to throw the `--no-verify` flag, you should clean up your code to the point where the **only** errors are the ones you feel safe ignoring, and **then** throw the flag.

 Installation
 ============